ajaggoe/fp_project/ASSIGNMENT.md

 You're going to implement a clone of `jq` in Haskell.
 However, it's a big and mature project, so we have to trim it down to be feasible to implement in 30-40 hours.
 Below you'll find a list of requirements for your implementation.
-However, for the most part they are just a brief descriptions -- consult the documentation linked above and play with `jq` to pin down exact semantics.
+However, for the most part they are just a brief descriptions -- consult the documentation linked above and play with `jq` to pin down the exact semantics.

 For full formal definition of JSON take a look at:
     * The [wiki](https://en.wikipedia.org/wiki/JSON)